You are now in the main content area

 Students can access 30-minute one-on-one writing appointments to get support on any of the following topics: understanding an assignment, building academic vocabulary, generating ideas, structuring a paper, understanding business writing genres, revising for sentence-level issues, applying instructor feedback, citation styles and referencing.

-Register for these events with the Blackthorn links below and (google doc) check out this document (external link, opens in new window) to learn more about workshop descriptions, outcomes, dates and open badges.
+Check out the (google doc) Writing Workshops (external link, opens in new window) to learn more about workshop outcomes, dates and open badges.

 Issued upon completion of any three of the following workshops: